beego/beego-doc/docs/en-US/developing/orm/orm.md

 Notice:

-- The returned rows will be used to initiate `md`;
+- The returned rows will be used to initiate `md`.
-- It only fetches the columns specified by `cols`;
+- It only fetches the columns specified by `cols`.

 Example: